TheMisfitDK/my-i3wm-arcdark-dotfiles/README.md

 *   **Clean Typography:** Configured with `Inter` for a modern, minimalist interface.
 *   **Window Management:** Implements inner gaps of `6` and outer gaps of `3` for a spacious floating look, with 1px borders to keep the screen uncluttered.
-*   **Smart Workspace Rules:** Window class assignments use case-insensitive regex (e.g., `(?i)librewolf`) to ensure applications always map to their correct workspaces regardless of how the system capitalizes them.
 *   **Custom Panel Separators:** The default i3blocks separators are disabled globally.
 Instead, custom pipe (`|`) text blocks colored in the primary accent blue are used strictly between categorical sections (System, Network, Audio).

 ## Interactive Scripts & Modules